tinykings/blink/README.md

 ### Any static host

 Serve the generated `index.html` and the `css/`, `js/`, `images/`, `manifest.json`, and `sw.js` files from any static server.

+## Star Gist Sync

+- Create a private Gist at `gist.github.com`
+- File name `starred.json`
+- Save the gist ID
+- Create a personal access token (classic), with Gist access

+When loading the page for the first time on a device enter the ID and token to add the device to the sync group.

 ## File Map